 This placed the nation 2nd highest in all of Asia only losing to Japan.

-In addition, the Human Freedom Index, which is a calculated measure of human freedom conducted annually by the Fraser Institute of Canada, ranked Taiwan 18 overall.
+Also, the Human Freedom Index, which is a calculated measure of human freedom conducted annually by the Fraser Institute of Canada, ranked Taiwan 18 overall.

 To put the number 18 in perspective, Germany was ranked 16, the United States 17, and Belgium 22.

-The rankings and recognition from third party organizations are cool, but you don’t really have to look far in Taiwan to see examples of its progressive attitude towards human freedom.
+The rankings and recognition from third party organizations are cool, but you don’t have to look far in Taiwan to see examples of its progressive attitude towards human freedom.

 Just take these few examples: